Robert Jousie: Royal marriage and English money

 Jousie lent money to the Scottish ambassador William Stewart, Commendator of Pittenweem, who was sent to Denmark in 1588, 1589, and 1590 to negotiate a marriage for King James to a Danish princess.
 Jousie also supplied silks and velvets to Stewart, and his debt totalled 3,600 merks.
 Stewart helped negotiate the marriage of James VI and Anne of Denmark.

 Partnered with the goldsmith and financier Thomas Foulis, James VI sent Jousie to London in July 1589 to buy clothes and ornaments in preparation for his marriage and the celebrations and Anne's coronation.
 James gave the two merchants a pledge of two cut rubies and three cabochon rubies set in gold "chattons" or buttons from the crown jewels in place of cash for these purchases.

 In 1590 Sir William Keith of Delny, out-going Keeper of the Royal Wardrobe, paid Jousie 10,000 Scottish merks for silk fabrics already supplied to the king.
 Jousie was owed a further £19,000 for "apparel and other necessaries" supplied to the king at the time of marriage.
+Chancellor Maitland paid him £4,000 Scots from the subsidy money which Elizabeth I gave to James VI.
+Jousie also supplied velvet and passementerie to Edinburgh burgh council for the Entry and Coronation of Anne of Denmark.

-Jousie and Foulis sometimes went to London to collect the subsidy money which Elizabeth I gave to James VI.
+Jousie and Foulis sometimes went to London to collect the English subsidy.
 Chancellor Maitland paid Jousie £4,000 Scots from the subsidy in August 1590.
 In December 1591, Jousie was detained or delayed for a time in Berwick-upon-Tweed, and James wrote to Elizabeth of his "endless detaining" and an errand "turned from one honorable annuity to a voluntary uncertainty with long begging".

 Some subsidy payments collected in London from James Hudson were recorded in a memorandum of royal finance formerly at Hopetoun House and now held by the British Library.
 These were £9,000 Scots in 1591 and £5,791-10s in 1592.
 In April 1593 an English ambassador Lord Burgh in Scotland and the resident diplomat Robert Bowes borrowed £300 sterling from Robert Jousie, Thomas Foulis, and John Porterfield in order to reward potential supporters of English policy.